dheerajmr01/myGymApp/README.md

     - Implement pagination techniques for learning purposes.
 3. Take in username while registering and display that on top instead of email id.
 [X]
 4. OPTIONAL - create admin dash and can have users under them and can track each users workouts.                [ ]
-5. OPTIONAL - ADD friends feature to see what they workouts they did.
+5. OPTIONAL - ADD friends feature to see what workouts they did.
 6. Styling and logos                                                                                            [ ]